 - Spatial Economic Variables: Rent, property prices, office density, changes in transportation hubs.

-- Cultural and Preference Factors: Dietary habits, consumption patterns influenced by religious or cultural rhythms.
+- Culture and Preferences: Dietary habits, consumption patterns influenced by religious or cultural rhythms.

 A single-dimensional POI table is just a static snapshot.
-Integrating multi-source data is what transforms "how many stores there are" into actionable insights about "why these stores are here," "who is consuming," and "what the future holds."
+Multi-source data fusion is needed to transform "how many stores there are" into actionable insights about "why these stores are here," "who is consuming," and "what the future holds."

-All data analysis only becomes meaningful when compared within a time dimension; a single data slice is like the blind men and the elephant.
+All data analysis only becomes meaningful when compared within a time dimension; a single data slice is just feeling the elephant blindfolded.

 The Ceiling Lies in Data Breadth and Dynamism

 At this stage, AI can save significant manual statistical costs in commercial district analysis.
-However, to truly participate in the decision-making chain, it must integrate more diverse, real-time operational and behavioral data.
-In other words, what AI can do is not just "make the table look good," but "turn the table into the basis for judgment and action."
+However, to truly participate in the decision-making chain, more diverse and real-time operational and behavioral data must be integrated.
+In other words, what AI can do is not to "make the table look pretty," but to turn the "table into the basis for judgment and action."
 Achieving this requires both technology and access to data sources and business cooperation.

-If the goal is to turn analysis into a directly actionable product, start with data interfaces and pilot projects: prioritize identifying which live data can most quickly provide predictive power, then integrate them and conduct closed-loop validation.
+If the goal is to turn analysis into a directly actionable product, start with data interfaces and pilot projects: prioritize identifying which live data can most quickly bring predictive capabilities, then integrate them and conduct closed-loop validation.

 From the experience of commercial district analysis, whether AI can generate actionable value essentially depends on data structure, feedback loops, and verifiability.
 The differences in these dimensions among different types of Agents determine the difficulty of their application.